troclaux/notes/github_actions.md

   - e.g. pull requests, push
 - job: set of steps that run on the same runner
   - in the example below, the workflow contains a single job called "Tests"
-  - composed by one or more steps
+  - set of steps
+  - each job runs on a separate runner
 - step: single task that can run commands
   - e.g. installing dependencies, running tests
+  - execute sequentially within the same job
   - in the example below, we have 3 steps:
     - set up Golang
     - check out the code